-Non-marital property is kept by the spouse who has that property in his or her name or possession “In a proceeding for dissolution of marriage or declaration of invalidity of marriage, or in a proceeding for disposition of property following dissolution of marriage by a court that lacked personal jurisdiction over the absent spouse or lacked jurisdiction to dispose of the property, the court shall assign each spouse’s non-marital property to that spouse.”
+Non-marital property is kept by the spouse who has that property in their name or possession “In a proceeding for dissolution of marriage or declaration of invalidity of marriage, or in a proceeding for disposition of property following dissolution of marriage by a court that lacked personal jurisdiction over the absent spouse or lacked jurisdiction to dispose of the property, the court shall assign each spouse’s non-marital property to that spouse.”
 750 ILCS 503(d).

 Can An Inheritance Impact An Illinois Divorce?

 Marital property is distributed equitably in Illinois between divorcing couples.
-This means there is not a mandatory 50/50 split of all remaining marital property but, rather, that once a property has been labelled “marital” it shall be divided equitably or fairly.
+This means there is not a mandatory 50/50 split of all remaining marital property but, rather, that once a property has been labeled “marital” it shall be divided equitably or fairly.

-Additionally, if one party receives a large inheritance that may effect the maintenance (formerly known as alimony).
+Additionally, if one party receives a large inheritance that may affect the maintenance (formerly known as alimony).
 Illinois courts will consider “the income and property of each party, including marital property apportioned and non-marital property assigned to the party seeking maintenance as well as all financial obligations imposed on the parties as a result of the dissolution of marriage” 750 ILCS 504(a)(1)